 The Bottom Line

 Skin peeling is a natural part of the healing process after sunburn.
-Simple home remedies – such as aloe vera and cold compress – can help reduce inflammation, speed up healing, and reduce the degree and duration of peeling.
+Simple home remedies – such as aloe vera and cold compress – can help reduce inflammation, itching, and redness, speed up healing, and reduce the degree and duration of peeling.

 Sunburn peeling seldom requires medical treatment.
 But if you develop symptoms such as nausea, fever, or serious blistering, or if you notice signs of infection, consult a doctor immediately.